Guide to Holiday Pay Laws for Dentists, Optometrists, & Veterinarians

 There's Good News and Bad News About Holiday Pay Laws

 Regarding holiday pay laws for religious or legal holidays, the good news is this: You are not required to close your dental, optometry, or veterinary practice.
 Perhaps more importantly, you aren't required to pay your employees for the time off if you do close.
-Additionally, you do not have to pay extra to those who work the holidays.
+Additionally, you do not have to pay extra for those who work the holidays.
 That's helpful for veterinary, dental, and optometry practices because patients appreciate the convenience of holiday appointments.
 These spots tend to fill up quickly.

 The bad news about holiday pay laws is that while you don't have to offer premium pay for work days that a holiday falls on, you probably should.
 Giving paid time off for all 11 days is unnecessary, but you risk issues with employee engagement if you pass on holiday pay altogether.
 After all, your team members have families, too.
 Among other issues, working holidays can present challenges with childcare.

-This time off contributes to healthy levels of employee engagement, which links directly to improved productivity, reduced turnover, and a better patient experience.
+This time off contributes to healthy levels of employee engagement, directly linking to improved productivity, reduced turnover, and a better patient experience.
 It's also worth mentioning that holiday pay benefits give you a competitive edge in attracting and retaining top talent.
 That's important given the difficulty of finding qualified candidates in today's labor market for dental, optometry, and veterinary practices.

 What to Consider When Developing Policies That Adhere to Holiday Pay Laws